Round 1: Hacker Rank Round – 75 minutes

 Round 9: Technical Interview & Hiring Manager Round – 45 minutes

 Some technical questions.
-My expectations from GS & brief explanation of my role in GS.
+My expectations from GS & a brief explanation of my role in GS.

 Verdict: Selected 😀